-[Epode]

-(650)

-[Scene 7a] THERAPAINA Where is the queen?
-Hecuba, who wears so many (660)

-woes no one will ever take that crown from her?

-What is it now?
-Does it never end?
+THERAPAINA

+I bring this pain

+for Hecuba.
+It's hard to speak, and hard to keep silent.

 CHORUS

-THERAPAINA I bring this pain for Hecuba.

-It's hard to speak, and hard to keep silent.

-CHORUS Here comes Hecuba now, in time for your announcement.
+Here comes Hecuba now, in time for your announcement.

+THERAPAINA

-THERAPAINA O queen of woes-more wretched than you imagine-
+O queen of woes-more wretched than you imagine-

-I bring you news: you're dead and gone from light to darkness,
+I bring you news-you're dead and gone from light to darkness,

 childless, widowed, exiled, quite destroyed.

-HECUBA How is this called news?
+HECUBA

+But how

 (670)

+is this called news?
 You tell me what I already know.
 But what is this?
 Why do you bring Polyxena's corpse here?
 I'd made burial arrangements with the Greeks.
-THERAPAINA She doesn't see, so caught up in mourning Polyxena she doesn't recognize the new pain set before her.
+THERAPAINA She doesn't see, so caught up in mourning Polyxena

+she doesn't recognize the new pain set before her.

 HECUBA O gods, don't tell me it's Cassandra you've brought?

-It's not Cassandra; she's alive.
+THERAPAINA It's not Cassandra; she's alive.
 Prepare yourself.

-THERAPAINA I'll unwrap the corpse so you see the one you mourn.
-(680) HECUBA Aah!
+I'll unwrap the corpse so you see the one you mourn.
+(680)

+HECUBA Aah!
 It's my son!
 My youngest son, dead!

 He was supposed to be safe with the Thracian king.
 O Polydorus!

 I'm truly dead.
 This sight annihilates me utterly.

+O child, child-

+I start the song-

+The song of death-

-O child, O my child- I start now the song- The song for your death from deep in the heart- THERAPAINA You recognize your son now.
+Sung from the heart-

+THERAPAINA You recognize your son now.

 HECUBA Stunningly new; newly stunning, what I see here.
 I see all now.
-(690) Now wave after wave- And blow after blow-On day after day- The sighs and the groans- CHORUS It's terrible, wretched lady, the terrible ills we suffer.
-HECUBA My own precious child- Your full-wretched mother- What fate? - Oh what hand? - What doom brought you here? - THERAPAINA I do not know, my queen.
+(690) Wave after wave- Blow after blow- Day after day- Sighs- Groans- CHORUS It's terrible, wretched lady, the terrible ills we suffer.
+HECUBA O precious child- Full-wretched mother- What fate? - What hand? - What brought you here? - THERAPAINA I do not know, my queen.
 I found him on the beach.
 HECUBA Did he drown?
 Or was he killed there on the sand?
 (700) THERAPAINA It seemed to me the waves had washed him up on shore.
-HECUBA The nightmares winged black They told me the truth- My son, dead in dreams- My son, dead in life- CHORUS Who killed him then?
+HECUBA Black-winged nightmares- They told the truth- My son, dead in dreams- My son, dead in life- CHORUS Who killed him then?
 Did your dreams show you that?
 HECUBA I tell you friends, a friend and ally murdered him.
 (710) The king of Thrace.
 To whom my careful husband sent our son-and his future wealth-for safekeeping.
-CHORUS You're saying Polymestor killed your son for gold?
-HECUBA Unbearable ghost Unspeakable death A monstrous bad host- A murdered young guest- His poor broken limbs- His sweet mangled flesh- The traitor's damned sword- No pity-None- (720) [Scene 7b] (730) CHORUS The gods have loaded you with more pain than you can bear.
+CHORUS You're saying Polydorus killed your son for gold?
+HECUBA Unspeakable- Unnamable- Unholy- Unbearable- A monstrous host- A murdered quest- His broken limbs- His mangled flesh- The traitor's sword- No pity-None- (720) (730) CHORUS I've never seen you in a state like this, Hecuba.
+The gods have loaded you with more pain than you can bear.

-"" But look, I see Lord Agamemnon coming.

-"" Let's be quiet now.
+-But look, I see Lord Agamemnon coming. -Let's be quiet now.